wugology/Infection/README.md

 -----------------------------
 ###Data Visualization
 A simple visualization of this infection algorithm can be seen [here](https://wugology.shinyapps.io/Infection/).
 A sample situation similar to the one in `infection_test.py` is given.
 You can choose who to infect first.
-You can also choose what color the plot will display in!
+You can also choose the color in which the plot will display!

 The code for this visualization is contained in `ui.r` and `server.r`.
 Please note that this visualization comes pre-loaded with the answers, given the conditions in the sample situation.
 It does not actually implement the above algorithms, and therefore will not work under other conditions.
 However, it has a simple, user-friendly interface, and serves as a visual example of the infection spread.